svalinn/DAGMC/doc/usersguide/get_install.rst

 =====
 `PyNE <http://pyne.io>`_ is a Python-based nuclear materials data handling package.
-Integration of the DAGMC Toolkit with any physics package, e.g.  FLUKA (FluDAG) or Geant4 (DAGSolid), now requires that this library be installed.
+Integration of the DAGMC Toolkit with any physics package, e.g.  FLUKA (FluDAG) or Geant4 (DagSolid), now requires that this library be installed.
 Directions for installing PyNE are `here <http://pyne.io/install.html>`_.
 We recommend building the dependencies individually rather than using the Conda Build method.